-- 2. Programmes for integrated European dimension adaptation in various cultural spaces: such programmes should address coexistence of various cultures and their reciprocal harmonization, ensuring universal cultural tolerance and mutual understanding.
+2. Programmes for integrated European dimension adaptation in various cultural spaces: such programmes should address coexistence of various cultures and their reciprocal harmonization, ensuring universal cultural tolerance and mutual understanding.
 The central goal of these programmes is to achieve that the basic standards of the European culture become a priority to every European citizen, and within the integral European cultural space there should prevail general integrated characteristics, norms and dimensions typical to all cultures of the European countries, regions, ethnic, confessional or other social groups or layers.
-It is important to note that one of the core dimensions of the integral Europe is a genuine respect to all cultures of all countries, regions, social groups and layers: this dimension is principal when ensuring opportunities to achieve synergy effect based on symbiosis, integration and synthesis of various cultures It is obvious that all programmes of this kind should connect the whole Europe and the means of a very broad spectrum; - 3.
-Programmes for elimination of unacceptable factors within humanism and democracy: first of all, these are programmes designed to prevent non - democratic and anti - humanistic manifestations; as well as programmes designed to adopt ideals of humanism, high morale, human rights and freedom and social accountability; they should include prevention of such phenomena as violence or wrong habits, etc. All programmes of this kind should be executed with the complex use of the entire potential of the administration of the states; their education, scientific and mass media systems.
+It is important to note that one of the core dimensions of the integral Europe is a genuine respect to all cultures of all countries, regions, social groups and layers: this dimension is principal when ensuring opportunities to achieve synergy effect based on symbiosis, integration and synthesis of various cultures It is obvious that all programmes of this kind should connect the whole Europe and the means of a very broad spectrum;

+3. Programmes for elimination of unacceptable factors within humanism and democracy: first of all, these are programmes designed to prevent fascist, racist, nationalist, anti-Semitic manifestations; as well as programmes designed to adopt ideals of humanism, high morale, human rights and freedom and social accountability; they should include prevention of such phenomena as violence or wrong habits, etc. All programmes of this kind should be executed with the complex use of the entire potential of the administration of the states; their education, scientific and mass media systems.
 The program should include in its strategies strengthening of moral and legal responsibility for the actions that do not conform to the standards of humanism and democracy, fight against approval of these actions or inadequate prevention.
-It is absolutely critical to achieve that within the integrated European cultural space cultural mechanisms should develop, dismissing any possibility to emerge, show or spread inappropriate conduct.
+It is absolutely critical to achieve that within the integrated European cultural space cultural mechanisms should develop, dismissing any possibility to emerge, show or spread inappropriate conduct (a propos, nowadays in the whole Europe, including especially the Eastern and Central Europe cases of fascist and nationalist feelings arise: this factor should be assessed as a real threat to further integration of Europe; therefore, an intense combat against the actions of this kind should be performed employing all cultural policy, legal and administrative means.
 The programmes discussed, along with other programmes meant to be implemented in the whole Europe, could be assessed as an important precondition for creation of the integral European cultural space in the environment of the European integration and the expansion of the European Union.